 If you produce or sell uncooked cured or uncured meat products with the appearance of a cut, joint, slice, portion or carcase of meat that contain more than 5% water, you must include the words 'added water' in the name of the food (for example, 'Bacon with added water').

 Certain food products, including Cornish Pasties, Traditional Cumberland Sausage, and the Melton Mowbray Pork Pie, have been accredited with protected status.
-Any products using this name must comply with the compositional and/or origin requirements.
-More information on protected food names (opens in a new window) is available on the GOV.UK website.
+Any products using this name must comply with the compositional (what it contains) and/or origin (where it is made) requirements.
+More information on protected food names is available on the GOV.UK website.

 Failure to comply may result in an improvement notice being issued, requiring compliance to be achieved.
 If the improvement notice is not complied with it is an offence under the Food Safety Act 1990.
 The maximum penalty is a fine and two years' imprisonment.

 If allergen information does not comply with the requirements it is an offence under the Food Information (Wales) Regulations 2014.
 The maximum penalty on conviction is a fine.